 Jane Victorine Wood

-She joined Ballet West, in Salt Lake City, and rose to the rank of Principal Dancer in 1988.
-Jane performed most every major role in the classical ballet repertoire, including the title roles in Romeo and Juliet, The Sleeping Beauty, Giselle, Swan Lake, Cinderella, Coppelia, and Lady of the Camellias, as well as a full range of contemporary ballets created by world-renowned choreographers, including Frederick Ashton, John Neumeier, Ronald Hynd, Ben Stevenson, Bruce Marks, and Val Caniparoli, to name a few.
+Jane performed the title roles in Romeo and Juliet, Sleeping Beauty, Swan Lake, Cinderella, Coppelia, Giselle, and Lady of the Camelias, as well as a full range of classical and contemporary works by world renowned choreographers, including George Balanchine, John Neumeier, Val Caniparoli, Peter Anastos, and Lila York, to name a few.

-Returning to Utah in 2004, Jane continued teaching at the University of Utah as an Adjunct Assistant Professor, and was guest teacher for Ballet West company class, and at the Ballet West Academy.
-In 2004 and 2005, she was the Children’s Ballet Mistress for Ballet’s West’s annual production of The Nutcracker.
+Returning to Utah in 2004, Jane continued to teach at the University of Utah, for Ballet West company class, and for the Ballet West Academy.

 In 2011, Jane was invited by Adam Sklute, Artistic Director of Ballet West, to join the artistic staff of Ballet West as Assistant Ballet Mistress.

 With her current title of Interim Principal Rehearsal Director of Ballet West, Jane teaches the main company, second company, and trainee division, restages and rehearses the current repertoire, performs character roles, and conducts auditions and teaches for the Ballet West Academy Summer Intensives.